 In response to the loss of book coverage in newspapers around the state, Humanities Tennessee founded Chapter 16 in 2009 to provide comprehensive coverage of literary news and events in Tennessee.
 Each weekday the site posts fresh content that focuses on author events across the state and new releases from Tennessee authors.
 In addition, Chapter 16 maintains partnerships with newspapers in each major media market statewide, and our content appears in print each week through the Commercial Appeal in Memphis, the Nashville Scene, the Chattanooga Times Free Press, and the Knoxville News Sentinel.
 Through the site, social media, a weekly newsletter, and our newspaper partnerships, Chapter 16 reaches more than half a million readers in a good week.

-Chapter 16 publishes 45 weeks per year.
-The site goes on hiatus during the week of Thanksgiving, the two weeks around January 1, and the month of July.
+Chapter 16 publishes 44 weeks per year.
+The site goes on hiatus during the month of July, the week of Thanksgiving, and the last three weeks of December.

 Chapter 16 is the virtual Tennessee Center for the Book, an independent affiliate of the Library of Congress’s National Center for the Book.
 Humanities Tennessee is an independent affiliate of the National Endowment for the Humanities.